VanLang3/cloud-security-monitoring/README.md

 This project explores how security-relevant identity and privilege events are logged in modern AWS environments using CloudTrail and IAM Identity Center.

 ## Phase 0 – Audit Logging Setup
-- Enabled CloudTrail management events
+- Enabled CloudTrail management events, read + write
 - Validated end-to-end delivery to S3
 - Confirmed logging of control plane activity